-A graduate of Technical High School in Oakland, CA, he married Mary Katherine Poggi 10 April 1945 with whom he had two sons, Michael (Brother Xavier of the Christian Brothers) and Ernest.
-He was signed as an amateur free agent by Bill Hinchman of the Pittsburgh Pirates in 1933.
+A graduate of Technical High School in Oakland, CA, he was signed as an amateur free agent by Bill Hinchman of the Pittsburgh Pirates in 1933.
+He married Mary Katherine Poggi on April 10, 1945 with whom he had two sons, Michael (Brother Xavier of the Christian Brothers) and Ernest.

-He made six hits in six consecutive at bats, 23 September 1939. he tied for the National League lead in double plays by a third baseman, 1938 but led in errors twice (1938 & 1940).
+He made six hits in six consecutive at bats on September 23, 1939.
+He tied for the National League lead in double plays by a third baseman in 1938 but led in errors twice (1938 & 1940).
 He was one of Casey Stengel's "Nine Old Men" with Oakland of the Pacific Coast League in 1948.

 He retired in 1967.
 He later assisted his wife with her therapy equipment business.
-Hobby: golf.
+His hobby was playing golf.
 Lavagetto died at age 77 at his home in his sleep from a heart attack, survived by his wife and two children, and is buried at Holy Cross Cemetery in St. Helena, CA.

-A dependable regular, Lavagetto's moment of fame came in Game Four of the 1947 World Series, when he hit a pinch hit double against Bill Bevens of the New York Yankees with two out in the ninth inning, to break up a no-hitter and win the game for the Dodgers in his next-to-last plate appearance in MLB.
+A dependable regular, Lavagetto's moment of fame came in Game 4 of the 1947 World Series, when he hit a pinch hit double against Bill Bevens of the New York Yankees with two out in the 9th inning, to break up a no-hitter and win the game for the Dodgers in his next-to-last plate appearance in the major leagues.
 (JK)

 Notable Achievements

 |Washington Senators/Minnesota Twins Manager

 - 1936: The Dodgers get Lavagetto and Ralph Birkofer from Pittsburgh in exchange for Ed Brandt on December 4th.